JamBrain/DairyBox/readme.md

 DairyBox uses:
 * Vagrant - A set of tools for automating and confiring Virtual Machines
+* vagrant-exec - Plugin for Vagrant used by scripts
 * VirtualBox - for hosting and running Virtual Machines
 * Scotch Box - a flexible preconfigured LAMP stack VM (Linux+Apache+MySQL+PHP)

 The current Ludum Dare runs LAMP, so for now we'll also use LAMP.
-For details on the LEMP box, check out JuiceBox.
+In the future we may switch to a custom LEMP configuration.
+For details, check out [https://github.com/povrazor/juicebox](JuiceBox).

 ## TODO: Setup
 * Install Vagrant (LATEST VERSION!)